pankeshpatel/tinyml-computer-vision/README.md

 ## TinyML-Computer-Vision

+### Use cases

+- Detect and Rekognize Face,
+- Detect Pet (Cat, Dog),
+- Detect Gun,
+- Detect NoteWorthy Vehicles:
+      - (Ambulance, Firetruck) as Truck
+      - Car,
+      - USPS, FedEx, DHL, Amazon Prime (Logo_Detection)
+ - Detection of Packages/Couriers box

 ### aws-saas

   - `main.py`:
     This is the Main Python Program where the execution takes place.
 It requires `AWS_Constants.py`, `AWS_Rekognition.py`, `Capture_Video.py` python files to be in same folder.
 Before Running, Update your AWS - Cloud Credentials in `AWS_Constants.py` file

   -  `Index_Face.py`:
       This python Script is used to index known faces for Smart Doorbell usecase.
       Indexed faces will be recognized when they are at your doorstep

   -  `Capture_Video.py`
      This python script is used for capturing frames/images through camera stitching them together for making Video clip.

   -  `AWS_Rekognition.py`
      This Module holds all the AWS - Rekognition functions required to detect the  use-cases for a smart doorbell